Archive for the ‘Iguanas’ Category

 We motored out from our Marina channel to a small sliver of white powdery sand beach for a few hours Sunday afternoon

-It was pretty windy and the ocean was rough last Sunday but we thought it would be fine out at little Bay Cay.
+It was pretty windy and the ocean was rough last Sunday but we thought it would be fine.
 It was a bumpy ride over the white caps so much so that I was literally gripping onto the hand rail.
-Luckily we were protected from the wind and things calmed down as we approached the little beach on Bay Cay.
+Luckily we were protected from the wind and things calmed down as we approached and moored at a little beach.

 As I explored the island, the others stayed on the boat and slowly made ready to enjoy the water.